Funeral Flower Guide

 Q. What sort of experience do you staff have?

-(our staff have over 30 years experince in creating all sorts of tributes)
+(our staff have over 30 years experience in creating all sorts of tributes)

 Q. Does your florist offer a no quibble money back guarantee?